MazuhSoftwares/octo-call/README.md

   - Almost everything here will be mocked during tests of other stuff, so it must be kept dumb and be easily replaced.

-- `webrtc/`: all communications logic, from handling devices to signaling messages, exposing generic interfaces for the rest of the code.
+- `webrtc/`: directly handles native WebRTC API for gathering devices, permissions, initializing P2P connections and such, exposing generic interfaces for the rest of the code.

   - Everything that uses WebRTC APIs must rely on this folder, and this folder must be agnositc to all other layers (including React itself).